DanielTakeshi/debridement-code/scripts/README.md

 # Scripts

+## Running the Robot

-- **Running the Code**: use `open_loop_seeds.py` to get all the data.
+- **Running the Code**: use `open_loop_seeds.py` to pick seeds!
 It automatically saves the original images so I can verify that the failure cases were due to perception and not calibration.

+## Training from Calibration Data

 - **Training Rigid Body + Random Forest**: Very important: `mapping.py` develops mappings between pixels to robot/camera stuff.

-  - Then, `click_and_crop.py` will test if the stuff in `mapping.py` worked, basically the manual thing where I check if it goes to the right spot, and `collect_together.py` will put it in one image for me.
+  - (**Update: Deprecated**) Then, `click_and_crop.py` will test if the stuff in `mapping.py` worked, basically the manual thing where I check if it goes to the right spot, and `collect_together.py` will put it in one image for me.

-  - Also, `train_rf.py` (and then `train_rf_make_rf.py`) should ideally make the full pipeline work by getting the data (then training the RF) on my actual data where I correct based on my own data.
+  - Then, `train_rf.py` (and then `train_rf_make_rf.py`) should ideally make the full pipeline work by getting the data (then training the RF) on my actual data where I correct based on my own data.
 Then `click_and_crop_v2.py` will test that with the different (but better, in my opinion) method for dealing with random forest residuals.

+## Data Collection for Calibration

 - **Initial Calibration Data Gathering**: `calibrate_onearm.py` is when I do my manual stuff with the DVRK's arms.
 Use `rotations_sandbox.py` to check which rotation to use.
 Then: